benudavis/206A-warehouse-sorting-MPC/README.md

 ros2 run perception interactive_plane
 ```

 To get the perception nodes running, first ensure communications are enabled on the UR7e.
-Then, run the node to publish the static transforms from aruco marker to base link.
+Then, run the node to publish the static transforms from aruco marker to base link (Make sure code matches the ar_marker_# seen by the camera by modifying ~line 31 in static_tf_transform.py).
 Finally, run the perception launch file.
 Double check that the aruco tag number in the code matches the station.
 ```bash
 ros2 run ur7e_utils enable_comms